UnixOperation/Learning-Pygame/README.md

 ###### Don't worry we have your back. lets start lets begin with the basics

 # Some Extras
-#### We have uploaded some examples of pygame programs that have been created for anyone to test out and take to edit
+#### We have uploaded some examples of pygame programs that have been created for anyone to test out and take to edit.
+Under folder `Examples`

 # Learining to Pygame!
+#### All Related files can be found Under folder `Tutorial`

 Create a python file lets name it `game.py` open it up with any python editor.
 Now lets add some code to test for pygame, first.
 Write `import pygame` then for the nextline write `pygame.init()`